MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 * To consume an embedded report, users must sign in to Power BI service to activate their Power BI license.

 > [!Note]
-> For Power BI National Cloud tenants, there is no free license.
-So, all users who want access to the embedded report in Sharepoint need to have a pro license.
+> For organizations in Power BI National clouds, there is no free license.
+In this environment, all users who want access to the embedded report in Sharepoint need to have a Power BI Pro license.

 ## Embed your report
 To embed your report into SharePoint Online, you need to get the report URL and use it with SharePoint Online's Power BI web part.